Anomalous low-temperature enhancement of supercurrent in topological-insulator nanoribbon Josephson junctions: evidence for low-energy Andreev bound states

 Fig. 1a shows the ambipolar field effect in the two-terminal resistance $R$ vs. $V_g$ measured in sample 1 at $T=14.5$ K, above the superconducting critical temperature of Nb.
 By varying $V_g$, the carrier type in the TINR can be changed from n-type to p-type, and the chemical potential can be tuned into the bulk bandgap to be in the TSS.
 The gate voltage where the maximum of $R$ vs. $V_g$ occurs represents the charge neutrality point (CNP) which is $V_{CNP} \sim -15$ V for this sample.

 The junction critical temperature ($T_c$ $\sim$ 0.5 - 2.2 K), the temperature below which the junction resistance vanishes, is much lower than the critical temperature of Nb ($T_c^{Nb}$ $\sim$ 7.5 K) in our S-TINR-S junctions.
 The DC voltage $V_{dc}$ vs. the DC current $I_{dc}$, measured in sample 1 when sweeping $I_{dc}$ from -300 nA to 300 nA at $T$ = 20 mK for a few different $V_g$'s is plotted in Fig. 1b.
-When the applied DC current $I_{dc}$ is small, the voltage across the junction is zero, indicating that the junction is in its superconducting state and supports a supercurrent ($I_{dc}$).
+When $I_{dc}$ is small, the voltage across the junction is zero, indicating that the junction is in its superconducting state and supports a supercurrent ($I_{dc}$).
 However, once the current is increased above some critical current (defined as $I_c$, marked by the arrow for the $V_g$ = -20 V curve), the junction leaves the superconducting state and transitions to the normal state with a finite voltage drop.
 Fig. 1c shows the color map of the two-terminal differential resistance $dV/dI$ vs. $V_g$ and $I_{dc}$ (swept from 0 to 300 nA) at $T$ = 20 mK.
 The solid white line in this figure marks the critical current $I_c$ of the junction.
-Notably, we observe that $I_c$ exhibits an ambipolar field effect (which has not been realized in previous devices \cite{Cho2013,Kurter2013,Jauregui2017}) and reaches a minimum of $\sim 120$ nA near $V_{CNP} \sim -15$ V, consistent with that measured in the normal-state ambipolar field effect (Fig. 1a).
+Notably, we observe that $I_c$ exhibits an ambipolar field effect (which has not been realized in previous devices \cite{Cho2013,Kurter2013,Jauregui2018}) and reaches a minimum of $\sim 120$ nA near $V_{CNP} \sim -15$ V, consistent with the peak in $R$ vs. $V_g$ measurement (Fig. 1a).

 Fig. 2a shows the $T$-dependence of $I_c$ for three different $V_g$'s in sample 1.
 Starting from $T_c$, $I_c$ increases with decreasing $T$.
 Notably, we observe an anomaly in $I_c$ vs. $T$ at an upturn temperature ($T_{*}\sim$ 0.36 K marked for the $V_g$ = 45 V dataset with $T_c \sim$ 2.2 K as an example), below which $I_c$ increases sharply and eventually reaches its largest value $I_c^{max}$ at the lowest accessible temperature ($T\sim20$ mK).
 The normalized critical current $I_c/I_c^{max}$ vs. the normalized temperature $T/T_c$ for this sample is depicted in Fig. 2b.
 Interestingly, $T_{*}$ is always $\sim0.2T_c$ for this sample regardless of the applied $V_g$.
 Fig. 2c plots $I_c/I_c^{max}$ vs. $T/T_c$ for five different samples, with each sample measured at a few $V_g$'s.
 We observe that $T_{*}/T_c$ remains $\sim0.2$ for all our TINR-based JJ's, regardless of their $T_c$ and $V_g$ (see Table S1 in the SI \cite{SIPRL2017}).
 Noteworthy, we observe an exponential enhancement of $I_c$ with decreasing $T$ for $T<T_*$ as highlighted by the solid red lines in Fig. 2b and c.